PostHog/posthog/README.md

 1. Install dependencies and prepare for takeoff by running command `yarn`.

 1. Start a development instance of [PostHog](/PostHog/posthog).
 After all, this is the _PostHog_ Plugin Server, and it works in conjuction with the main server.
-To avoid interference, disable the plugin server there with `PLUGIN_SERVER_IDLE=true`.
+To avoid interference, disable the plugin server there with setting the PLUGIN_SERVER_IDLE env variable before running. `PLUGIN_SERVER_IDLE=true ./bin/start`

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).
 Two settings that you MUST get right are DATABASE_URL and REDIS_URL - they need to be identical between the plugin server and the main server.